 - Navigating the Institutional Review Board (IRB), Dr. Tom Coates: view recording here

 Application and information

-The 2020 Global Health Equity Pathway application can be downloaded as a word document here.
-The next application deadline will be for rising MS2 students in mid-August of 2021.
+The 2021 Global Health Equity Pathway application for rising MS2s can be downloaded as a word document here.
+The application deadline for rising MS2 students is August 2, 2021.

 Students who successfully complete the Pathway program will receive a “Certificate of Completion of the Global Health Equity Pathway.”
 Participation in the Pathway may also be highlighted in the Medical Student Performance Evaluation (MSPE, or “Dean’s Letter”).
-For more information, please contact Dr. Daniel DeUgarte, Pathway Director (DDeugarte@mednet.ucla.edu).
+For more information, please contact Dr. Kate Dovel, Pathway Director (KDovel@mednet.ucla.edu).